cloudops/cloudmc-standard-kb/en/object-storage-service/manage-my-objects-using-the-self-service-portal.md

 ![Object Action menu](/assets/cca-managing-objects-portal-en-2.png)

-Note that you can also click on **Add Folder** (from the 3 dots right next to Upload) to create a pseudo-directory object.
+Note that you can also click on **Add folder** (from the 3 dots right next to Upload) to create a pseudo-directory object.
 If you want to insert a new object, click on the **Upload** button.
 It will open a new window where you will be able to select your files.
 We do support multi-files selection, and these will be uploaded one after the other.
 You can also simply drag an object to the screen to upload it in the bucket.

 ![Object upload](/assets/cca-managing-objects-portal-en-3.png)